 Below are a few important questions to look over.

 How lots new leads did you get from the action you performed?
-If you set up a freebie guide and marketed that, how lots people signed up and downloaded it?
+If you set up a freebie guide and marketed that, how many people signed up and downloaded it?
 If people downloaded a freebie, how lots who did that took in addition to action?

-When you come to a post, how lots people respond in some alternative to the engagement?
+When you come to a post, how lots of people respond in some alternative to the engagement?
 What was the point of the engagement?
 Did the audience do what you thought they’d do?

 * Funnels – With your analytics software you can set up a signifies to testing out your funnels to understand which sort of funnel works absolutely.
 This can help you recognize holes in your plans to reach your goals.

-* Unique Visits – It’s vital to know how lots unique visits you get day after day, where they came from, and what they did after they got there.
+* Unique Visits – It’s vital to know how many unique visits you get day after day, where they came from, and what they did after they got there.
 Did they convert?
 Did they sign on for anything?
 Did they download something?
 Did they search your site?

 * Repeat Visits – Having plenty of repeat visitors is a sign of a healthy site with plenty of content for the audience to read and look at.
 What is the percentage of repeat visitors versus new traffic?
 If it’s low, what can you change?
 Are you targeting your audience correctly?

 * Bounces – Are people coming to your website and then leaving before doing anything?
 If this rate is high, then that signifies something is wrong. understand where the links are coming from and try to decide if the content is badly targeted or not.

 * Exits – How and what page are people using to exit your website, and if they came from social media where did they come from?
 Can you pinpoint what is making them leave?
 What you can do to encourage them to prevail or to transform them in a few ways, for example by utilizing an exit pop-under?

 * Time on Site – How long are your visitors staying on your page and what precisely are they doing while they are there?
 What do they read the most?
 What do they watch the most?
 What precisely are they doing that holds them on the social media site?
 If they’re only there a short time, what did they do?